JamesG-Walsh/Disjoint-Sets/README.md

 # Disjoint Sets
-Efficient implementation of disjoint set (union-find) data structure
+Efficient implementation of disjoint set (union-find) data structure.
+Supports make_set(), union(), and find() operations.

+Time complexity is O(m log* n) for a sequence of m operations, n of which are make_set operations.
+In practice, this is linear time.

 ## Usage
 * `make` - compiles program